 (a) A veteran with an honorable discharge and not on account of alienage; or

 (B) Eligibility categories: each category of eligible alien status stands alone for purposes of determining eligibility.
 Subsequent adjustment to a more limited status does not override eligibility based on an earlier less rigorous status.
-Likewise, if eligibility expires under one eligibility status, the county agency must determine if eligibility exists under another status.
+Likewise, when eligibility expires under one eligibility status, the county agency shall determine when eligibility exists under another status.

-(C) Timeframe for verification submission: the county agency must provide alien applicants with a reasonable opportunity to submit acceptable documentation of their eligible alien status.
-A reasonable opportunity must be at least ten days from the date of the county agency's request for an acceptable document.
+(C) Timeframe for verification submission: the county agency shall provide alien applicants with a reasonable opportunity to submit acceptable documentation of their eligible alien status.
+A reasonable opportunity shall be at least ten days from the date of the county agency's request for an acceptable document.